 Doesn't happen.

-Uh does any of this surprise you?
+Does any of this surprise you?

-And it's so far worse than we ever thought.
+It shouldn't, because this represents the radicalization of the Democratic Party today, and it's so far worse than we ever thought.

-You know, and now Trump is embarking on this this trip to the Middle East, and you're getting worldwide praise.
+You know, and now Trump is embarking on this trip to the Middle East, and you're getting worldwide praise.

 You are getting some Democratic praise as well, to be fair.

-He's gonna speak before the Knesset.
+He's going to speak before the Knesset.

-And um, you know, you you have to hope.
+And, you know, you have to hope.

 Let's see these hostages get released.